- This event has passed.

 Act fast and together to make an effective transition to a healthy and sustainable food production.

 Think East Netherlands

 Our aim was to scout potential partners for Horizon 2020 and Horizon Europe agri-food projects.
 And look out for interesting food-related initiatives relevant for our region.
-East Netherlands was represented by Jouke Kardolus and Suradj Hiralal of East-Netherlands Development Agency Oost NL.
-Both participants work in the Food Business Development team and develop various initiatives related to sustainable, smart food production.
+East Netherlands was represented by Jouke Kardolus and Suradj Hiralal of the East-Netherlands Development Agency Oost NL.
+Both participants worki n the Business Development Food team and develop various initiatives related to sustainable food production.
+In case of food production,

 “For a healthy life, think smart & sustainable”, Think East Netherlands.